JakeD520/Lucian/03_Episodes/S01E01/Scene 8.md

 **CAMERA SWEEP — THE ROOM:**
 Packed wall to wall, maybe forty people, maybe more.
 Every color in motion — sequins, scarves, painted skin.
 A haze of incense and vape clouds.
 A surge of smiles and energy.
 It’s overwhelming and magnetic, like stepping into a festival compressed into a basement.

-A woman, gilded with floral garments and costume wings,  glides up to AELLA with a bracelet, presses it into her palm with a hug that lingers fractionally long.
+A woman, gilded with floral garments,  glides up to AELLA with a bracelet, presses it into her palm with a hug that lingers fractionally long.

 WOMAN
 Welcome.
 Take one.
 Stay as long as you like.

 AELLA takes the bracelet, charmed.
-ZADIE is already being eye-balled — a topless reveler sidles in, half-dance.
+ZADIE is already being eye-balled — a topless reveler with costume wings sidles in, half-dance.
 She closes in on Zadie.

 ZADIE
 (leaning away, grinning)
 While I appreciate the attention, miss, I’m strictly cutting random grinding with forest nymphs out of my diet.  (beat) And carbs.
 Carbs are no bueno.

 The reveler laughs, tosses a handful of petals in his face, sashays off.

 **ZADIE**
 (to himself, deadpan)
 Welcome to the fever dream.
 Population: us.